pull-fiction/make-crops-not-war/index.md

 Our best explanation for the increased production is therefore linked to internal migration.
 As the situation in the cities worsened, people fled to the safer eastern areas, where they devoted themselves to agriculture.
 Our guess is substantiated by various sources:

-1. CIA World Factbook.
+* CIA World Factbook.
 "CIA World Factbook: Lebanon: Refugees and internally displaced persons" (2012) accounting for approximately 76,000 people displaced within Lebanon;
-2. The increase in the value added by agriculture to GDP in absolute terms through the war years;
+* The increase in the value added by agriculture to GDP in absolute terms through the war years;
-3. the production curve getting more steep when the war got even tougher with Israel invasion in 1982;
+* The production curve getting more steep when the war got even tougher with Israel invasion in 1982;

 As stated by Atif Abdallah Kubursi in his work "Lebanon's Agricultural Potential: A Policy Analysis Matrix Approach" (McMaster University and Econometric Research limited), the "agricultural sector acted as a buffer sector which absorbed large numbers of people from the urban areas that sought refuge in the rural areas".

 ## What have we learned?
 In a very counterintuivite and special way, war has revitalized an intially weak sector.
 This is not to say that war are desiderable in any ways.
 It just served to show that in the overall Lebanese economy, agriculture was not exploited at its best.
-Unveiling this link and revealing the full potentiality of lebanese agriculture could turn into an insightful result for institutions: it could indicate an effective strategy for an overall economic development.
+Unveiling this link and revealing the full potential of lebanese agriculture could turn into an insightful result for institutions: it could indicate an effective strategy for an overall economic development.

 ## How production changes